 I recommend not to stay close to the highway.
 The yellow coloured guesthouse on the right side of the highway (heading to Guwahati) is 200Rs for a basic room.
 But the walls are so thin so every time a truck passes by, and they’re a lot of big trucks passing by, it feels like the roof is the gone collapse.

 It’s better to walk up the small hill on the opposite side of the road, where the gate with Kaziranga National Park is located.
 There are about ten different hotels there; from dorm to Deluxe room in eco-hotel that holds high European standard

 Aranya Tourist Lodge, Kohara, Kaziranga National Park.

 Dorm 200Rs.
 Standard room1400Rs.
 Deluxe room 1500Rs.
 Cottage 1600Rs.
 Suite 3500Rs.
 The dorm is very basic, but good value.
-They have western styled toilet and mosquito net around every bed.
+They have a western styled toilet and mosquito net around every bed.
 But, you really have to insist that you want to stay in the dorm to the person in reception, or, they will tell you that the room is full.

-I spend two days in the Kaziranga National Park, with very nice experience, and none of them I regret, except for walking 4 hours to find the hotel.
+I spend two days in the Kaziranga National Park, with a very nice experience, and none of them I regret, except for walking 4 hours to find the hotel.
 Well, you got my note on this, and I highly recommend to visit this national park when you land your foot in India.
 You’ll never regret it.